Department for Environment and Water: History of the environment portfolio

 On 23 October 1997, the Department of Environment and Natural Resources was abolished and replaced in part by the Department for Environment, Heritage and Aboriginal Affairs which also included “employees” of other abolished “Administrative Units” such as the Department of State Aboriginal Affairs and the Department of Mines and Energy.

 In 1999, the Department for Environment, Heritage and Aboriginal Affairs became the Department for Environment and Heritage.

 On 1 July 2010, the Department for Environment and Heritage was renamed for the second time as the Department of Environment and Natural Resources.

 On 1 July 2012, the Department of Environment and Natural Resources became the Department of Environment, Water and Natural Resources (DEWNR) after acquiring the roles and responsibilities of the former Department of Water.
 This created the current (2024) incarnation of the department. it was given its present name on 22 March 2018.
 Following the Liberal Party's victory in the 2018 state election, the department was renamed as the Department for Environment and Water (DEW) on 2 March 2018.

 People

-Deputy Premier Susan Close, who is also Minister for Climate, Environment and Water, has responsibility for the department.
+On 19 September 2025, Lucy Hood became Minister for Climate, Environment and Water, taking responsibility for the department, after Susan Close announced her resignation.
 As of February 2024, the chief executive of the department is Ben Bruce, who took over from John Schutz.